vigneshbhuvan-nus/tp/docs/UserGuide.md

     Figure 9.
 Playing a Game of Flashcards

-    Your screen should now look similar to Figure 9 but the translation given on the left side of the Quiz Tab might be different depending on the entries you have written into `Japanese Animals`.
+    Your screen should now look similar to Figure 9.
+However, the translation given on the left side of the Quiz Tab might be different depending on the entries you have written into `Japanese Animals`.

-    The command you wrote previously had switched GreenTea into Quiz mode.
-This means that all commands written from now on will be treated as answers to the question given by GreenTea and the tab has switched to the Quiz Tab.
+    The command you entered previously had switched GreenTea into Quiz mode.
+This means that all commands written from now on will be treated as answers to the question given by GreenTea.
+Also, note that the tab had switched to the Quiz Tab.

-    From Figure 9, we can see that GreenTea is asking us "What is the english word for the translation `イルカ`?"
+    From Figure 9, we can see that GreenTea is asking us the question "What is the english word for the translation `イルカ`?"
 We already know that the correct word is `Dolphin`.
 However, let us try typing the wrong answer `dog`.

     Figure 10.
 Wrong answer given

     GreenTea has accepted the answer we had given it and has updated the translation shown on the Quiz Tab.
-Also, note that the right side of the Quiz Tab displays your history of answers to the quiz including the translation, the correct word/answer as well as the given answer.
+Do take note that the right side of the Quiz Tab displays your history of answers to the quiz including the translation, the correct word/answer as well as the given answer.

-    Try finishing the quiz by answering the rest of the questions and playing the quiz a few more times!
+    Finishing the quiz by answering the rest of the questions will bring you out of Quiz mode and you would be able to use your regular commands such as `play` or `edit` again.

+    Try playing the quiz a few more times!

-7. After playing the quiz a few times, aren't you curious about your progress so far?
+7. Have you tried quizzing yourself a few more times? aren't you curious about your progress so far?
 Thankfully, GreenTea has been keeping track of your scores in the background and can display in the form of a graph.
 Try typing the following commands into GreenTea!

-8. Refer to [Chapter 6 Features](#6-features) for a detailed explanation for each command.
+    - `stats 1`

+    Figure 11.
+Statistics of Deck 1

+    Your screen should now look similar to Figure 11.
+The previous command that you entered changed the current tab into the Statistics Tab of Deck `1` which refers to the Deck `Japanese Animals`.
+In this tab, you can see your score history as well as the time stamp of each attempt.
+Based on our progression, we think we need a little bit more practise with our deck!

+8. Congratulations!
+We have come to the end of this chapter.
+We hope that you have learned the basic of using GreenTea but if you are still itching to bring your learning to the next level, there are still a ton of commands with complete explanations to learn in [Chapter 6](#6-features).

 # 4. Using This Guide (Melanie)